I Won't Say (I'm in Love): Live performances and cover versions

 To promote the film, American singer Belinda Carlisle recorded a pop rock cover of "I Won't Say (I'm in Love)" in 1997, which was included on the film's soundtrack.
 Produced by Gary Wallis and Toby Chapman, Carlisle's version was released as a single exclusively in France and Germany, on May 26, 1997.
 The single garnered critical acclaim.
 American girl group The Cheetah Girls covered the song for the 2005 compilation album Disneymania 3 marking the group's first song as a trio.
 Their version exchanges harmonizing for handclaps while emphasizing the pop aspects of the song over R&B. The cover was released as a single.
 Writing for idobi, Sam Devotta felt The Cheetah Girls' version "lacks the power [and frustration] of the original", preferring Egan's interpretation.
 An abridged version of "I Won't Say (I'm in Love)" appears on stage in the jukebox musical Disney's on the Record, performed by Andrew Samonsky, with Meredith Inglesby, Andy Karl, Tyler Maynard and Keewa Nurullah providing backup vocals.
 Singer and music teacher Evynne Hollens released a cover of "I Won't Say (I'm in Love)" as a single in 2017.

 In April 2020, singer Ariana Grande performed a cover of the song on the ABC special Disney Family Singalong.
 Grande's rendition received acclaim from critics and fans.
 Billboard named Grande's performance as one of the 10 best moments from the special, stating that Grande "got in full make up and costume, paying homage to Meg by wearing all purple, for the tender and vocally stunning video that she completed with a flower as her only prop.
 But with a voice like hers, what more do you need?"
 Bill Keveney of USA Today stated that Grande had "the most professional-looking performance".
 Monica Sisavat of Popsugar praised Grande's rendition calling it a "gorgeous rendition of Herculess 'I Won't Say (I'm in Love)' from her home."

+In August 2026, girl group Katseye performed a cover of the song at the 2026 Disney Legends ceremony, where Egan was honored as a Disney Legend.